A Note on the Maximum Rectilinear Crossing Number of Spiders: A Lower Bound

 Let $S$ be a spider with $k\geq 3$ legs $L_1,L_2,\dots,L_k$.
 Let $\ell_i$ denote the number of edges in leg $L_i$, with $\ell_1 \geq \ell_2 \geq \cdots \geq \ell_k \geq 2$.
 In this section we give an algorithm for constructing a rectilinear drawing of $S$ and use it to find a lower bound on $\mrcr\lp S\rp$.

 We begin by labeling the vertices of $S$ as follows.
 Label the degree-$k$ vertex $(0,0)$.
 Assign the label $(i,j)$ to the vertex on $L_i$ at distance $j$ from $(0,0)$.
-Next fix a point $P$ in the plane and place the vertices of $S$ anticlockwise on a circle centered at $P$ according to the cyclic order $[V_0,V_1,V_2,V_3,V_4]$, where the vertices in each subsequence $V_i$ are ordered as follows: \begin{itemize} \item $V_0$: $(0,0)$ \item $V_1$: vertices with $i$ odd and $j$ even, sorted by decreasing $i$ then increasing $j$ \item $V_2$: vertices with $i$ even and $j$ odd, sorted by increasing $i$ then decreasing $j$ \item $V_3$: vertices with both $i$ and $j$ odd, sorted by decreasing $i$ then increasing $j$ \item $V_4$: vertices with both $i$ and $j$ even and positive, sorted by increasing $i$ then decreasing $j$ \end{itemize} After placing all vertices we draw the edges of $S$ as straight-line segments.
+We place the vertices of $S$ anticlockwise on a circle according to the cyclic order $[V_0,V_1,V_2,V_3,V_4]$, where the vertices in each subsequence $V_i$ are ordered as follows: \begin{itemize} \item $V_0$: $(0,0)$ \item $V_1$: vertices with $i$ odd and $j$ even, sorted by decreasing $i$ then increasing $j$ \item $V_2$: vertices with $i$ even and $j$ odd, sorted by increasing $i$ then decreasing $j$ \item $V_3$: vertices with both $i$ and $j$ odd, sorted by decreasing $i$ then increasing $j$ \item $V_4$: vertices with both $i$ and $j$ even and positive, sorted by increasing $i$ then decreasing $j$ \end{itemize} After placing all vertices we draw the edges of $S$ as straight-line segments.
 If necessary, we perturb the locations of the vertices to ensure our drawing is good.

 \begin{ex} In Figure \ref{fig:algorithm} we draw a spider with legs of length $4$, $3$, $2$, and $2$ according to the algorithm.
 Call this graph $S$.
 There are $\vartheta(S) - 2 = 40$ crossings.
 The two missed crossings are between the edges $(0,0)-(2,1)$ and $(4,1)-(4,2)$ and between the edges $(0,0)-(1,1)$ and $(3,1)-(3,2)$.
 Every other pair of non-incident edges crosses.